 Data Scientist (n.): Person who is better at statistics than any software engineer and better at software engineering than any statistician.

 - Decision Model – A model that uses prescriptive analytics to establish the best course of action for a given situation.
 The model assesses the relationships between the elements of a decision to recommend one or more possible courses of action.
 It may also predict what should happen if a certain action is taken.

 - Deep Learning – Family of machine learning methods based on neural networks (models inspired by the human brain) which can be used for different applications.
-Gained popularity by recent success in computer vision and speech recognition tasks.
+Gained popularity by recent success in computer vision for object detection and speech recognition tasks.